top of page

 Throughout the school, students have opportunities to interact with school lecturers and senior scientists from academia, government agencies and laboratories, and industry.
 Participants will receive information introducing each student's research, enabling the students to obtain feedback and input from prominent experts and lecturers, and facilitating further student-student interactions and networking.
 The program will include a panel discussion of experts to foster discourse on exciting topics presented in the curriculum.
 The panel will be open for questions/answers and interaction with the panelists.
 The classroom instruction will be augmented by tours and other activities to link the classroom material to practical research.

-Tuition is $3,000 USD.
+Tuition is $3,500 USD.
+Lodging and some meals are included in the tuition.
+A limited number of scholarships are available for promising applicants.
 A certificate of graduation will be awarded for the successful completion of the MeV Summer School.
 Graduate credit is available after successful completion of the MeV Summer School, upon request, and at additional cost to the student.

 Anchor 3